 Upon completion of this certificate/area of specialization, students are eligible to take the National Registry Certification exam to become certified in the State of Ohio as a paramedic.

 Students must apply for admission to this certificate/area of specialization.
-Students should contact the director of admissions or the Counseling Office for details about applying for admission to the program.
+Students should contact the Counseling and Advising Center for details about applying for admission to the program.

 All students enrolled in a nursing or allied health program/certificate must complete a criminal background check.
 In accordance with clinical site requirements, students with a criminal record may be ineligible to participate in a clinical course/rotation/practicum.
 Delays, for any reason, in obtaining background results may cause an interruption in the clinical rotation sequence or inability to complete program requirements.
 Additional background screening may be required by individual facilities.

 Drug testing may be requested in accordance with clinical affiliation requirements and/or for patient/student health and safety.

 A minimum GPA of 2.0 and a "C" grade or higher is required in all science and program-specific courses for graduation.
 Satisfactory/Unsatisfactory grades may not be used to fulfill health program requirements.

 Students must meet specific admission requirements for this certificate program.

 - EMTS 2011 Paramedic Beginner has prerequisites that include HLTH 1238 Structure, Function, Disease, and Therapeutics of the Human Body OR both BIOL 2210 Anatomy and Physiology I and BIOL 2220 Anatomy and Physiology II.

 - Successful passing score on the required program pre-admission test.